15 Most Beautiful Coastal Walks in Sydney

 Eagle Rock

-Starting at Wattamolla Beach, this 4 km walking track navigates to Eagle Head Rock, an iconic landmark resembling an eagle’s beak.
+Starting at Wattamolla Beach, the 4 km trail leads to Eagle Head Rock, an iconic landmark shaped like an eagle’s beak.

-Eagle Rock is not the only unique sight you can explore at the end of the walk.
-Right next to Eagle Rock is Curracurrong Falls, one of the very few waterfalls in the world that flows directly into the ocean.
+But Eagle Rock isn’t the only highlight at the end of this walk.
+Right next to it is Curracurrong Falls, one of the rare waterfalls in the world that flows directly into the ocean.

 More information: Wattamolla to Eagle Rock.